 Moreover, you can aim your ads at people based on their interests.
 Facebook sources this information based on posts they like and pages they follow.
 So, if you’re running an Italian restaurant, you can target your Facebook ads at people who like pasta and cocktails.
 Again, this reduces the number of uninterested people scrolling past your ads to a minimum.

 Finally, you also get an estimated number of your audience size based on the audience settings you implement.
 This is particularly great for smaller businesses who perhaps have limited budgets.
 There’s no point in you having an audience size of 200,000 people if 1) you have a small budget and can’t afford to show your ads to that many people and 2) your business couldn’t cope with more than 50 orders at a time anyway.

 The beauty of Facebook advertising is that it allows you to tailor every aspect of who you’re showing your ads to, to ensure that you’re getting the best quality leads for the best price.

 Does it ever feel like you’re being followed by an ad?
 You came across a brand and now your Facebook feed shows you advertisements for them.
 That’s called remarketing.
 Facebook ads can be set up to target those who have previously engaged with your brand in some way.
-This can be from visiting the site, adding something to the basket or simply exploring the contact us page.
+This can be from visiting the site, adding something to the basket, filling out a squeeze page, or simply exploring the contact us page.
 Whatever stage your potential customer got to before they left, for whatever reason, can be drilled down to.

 These people are great to target with your ads because they may have simply got distracted and left, rather than having decided your product or service isn’t for them.
 These customers are already warm towards your brand and are more likely to convert, making your job a little easier.